bookernath/cached-middleware-fetch-next/README.md

 ## Edge Runtime Compatibility

-This package is designed specifically for the Edge Runtime and works in:
+This package is designed specifically for the Edge Runtime and works in Next.js Middleware using either Edge or Node.js runtime.

-- Next.js Middleware
-- Edge Route Handlers
-- Edge API Routes

 ## Limitations